-CHOOSING THE RIGHT END-EFFECTOR
+CHOOSING THE RIGHT END-OF-ARM TOOLING

 End-of-Arm Tooling (usually referred to as EOAT or EOA tooling) refers to the material handling application on a piece of industrial equipment.
 The EOAT manipulates the product by using different techniques to hold it, depending on the product’s characteristics.